 Summary & Further Reading

 Don’t kid yourself about what stubborn body fat is.
 Too often people at 15% cry about “stubborn body fat” when they are nowhere near that point yet.
-Due to genetic difference some folks seem to have more stubborn fat than others.
+Due to genetic differences, some folks seem to have more stubborn fat than others.
 If we say that the above three guys are at around 7%, even if you’re on the unlucky end of that genetic difference you should be able to get to 10% before running into issues.
 This will still be good enough for a good set of abs, at the very least a well-defined 4 pack.

 – Think before you give a portion of your life to a treadmill. –